Mikelew88/ChefNet/README.md

 Now you can run [predict_ingredients.py](/Scripts/Ingredient_identifier) to have the model make your predictions (make sure you run from the [ingredient identifier](/Scripts/Ingredient_identifier)).

-If you run the script in ipython, you may just run '''predict_user_photo(model, vocab)''' to predict additional photos without reloading the model.
+If you run the script in ipython, you may just run `predict_user_photo(model, vocab)` to predict additional photos without reloading the model.

 ### Thank you